wp-plugins/etsy-shop/readme.txt

 3. Edit Post to include Etsy Shop

 == Changelog ==

+= 0.15 =
+* Add Option to choose translation language for the content
+* Automatically choose Dollard Sign or Euro sign

 = 0.14 =
 * Italian Translation (thanks to Pierantonio Bonato)